7Zup/mobileAssignment/README.md

 ## Build the application

-To build the application, download the project as a .zip file.
+To build the application, download the project as a .zip file and extract it.

-Run "pod install" in the main folder to download all the librairies.
-Then open and run the project using xCode.
+Then, run "pod install" in the main folder to download all the librairies.

+Finally, open and run the project using xCode.